vedantroy/typecheck.macro/README.md

 registering a type in one file will not allow it to be accessible in another file.
 This means you cannot generate validators for multi-file types
 (a type that references a type imported from another file).
 If this is a big issue for you, go to the "Caveats" section.

+A work-around for supporting multi-file types is to move your multi-file types into one file (so they are no longer multi-file types).
+Then generate the validation functions in that file and export to them where you want to use them.
+This works because validation functions are just normal Javascript!

 `register` automatically registers **all** types in the same scope as the original type it is registering that are referred to by the original type.

 ```typescript